310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Kanata %}
-Umm… You said the work will be split between units, but… that just means the rogue will be all alone.
+umm… you said the work will be split between units, but… that just means the rogue will be all alone.

-Isn’t it a little too cruel to make him work as much as us?
-Well… I suppose he could manage it, anyway…
+isn’t it a little too cruel to make him work as much as us? well… i suppose he could manage it, anyway…

-But just because he could does not mean we should make him… It just does not seem right.
+but just because he could does not mean we should make him… it just does not seem right.
 {% endbubble %}

 {% bubble Chiaki %}